-The GHG implications of Tango w/o NucCCS are visible in the sudden jump in 2030 as coal phase-out is largely completed and nuclear goes offline.
-The loss in production is then compensated by natural gas generation (see section 3 and Figure 48 of the SI).
-As in Bauer et al (2012), decommissioning nuclear power might come at the expense of more emissions from the power sector, either because equivalent renewable capacities cannot be deployed within 5 years or as reserves to account for their intermittency.
-By 2050 this would imply an additional 6 GtCO2eq compared to the Tech scenario in the EU27+2 (see grey area of Figure 5 main and inset).
+2020 and 2050 this would imply an additional 6 Gt CO_2 eq compared to the Tech scenario in the EU27 + 2 (see grey area of figure 5 main and inset).
 However, it should be noted that the original Tango scenario accounts for all behavioural changes in the Life scenario and all ambitious technical improvements in the Tech scenario.
-These synergistic reductions in GHG emissions, attributable to lifestyles changes, save an additional 3.1 and 3.2 GtCO2eq in the agriculture and transport sectors respectively between 2020 and 2050 (see inset in Figure 5).
+These synergistic reductions in GHG emissions, attributable to lifestyles changes, result in cumulative savings of 3.1 and 3.2 Gt CO_2 eq in the agriculture and transport sectors respectively between 2020 and 2050 (see inset in figure 5).
 These emission savings would be enough to compensate the loss of abatement from nuclear power.

-Cumulative and non-discounted investment in power generation associated with the Tango w/o NucCCS scenario between 2020 and 2050 are about 10% lower than the ones obtained under the LTS Baseline.
-The difference is mostly driven by a substantial drop in operational (OPEX) and capital expenditures (CAPEX) of nuclear (see section 3 and Figure 49 of the SI).
+Cumulative and non-discounted investment in power generation associated with the Tango w/o Nuc-CCS scenario between 2020 and 2050 are about 10% lower than the ones obtained under the LTS Baseline.
+The difference is mostly driven by a substantial drop in operational (OPEX) and capital expenditures (CAPEX) of nuclear (see section 3 and figure 51 of the SI).
 OPEX in gas generation is above the LTS Baseline and the highest among all considered scenarios.
 By contrast, cumulative investment in the Tech scenario would be 50% higher than that in the LTS Baseline and driven mostly by CAPEX for new offshore wind capacity and CCS.